 This page provides information and resources on statutory requirements for PBMs.

-Complaints on PBM issues regarding Florida Medicaid providers should be submitted to the Agency for Health Care Administration (AHCA).
-More information is available on AHCA's website here. |
+Concerns about PBM issues regarding Florida Medicaid providers should be submitted to the Agency for Health Care Administration (AHCA).
+More information is available on AHCA's website here.

 Beginning on January 1, 2024, PBMs operating in Florida must continue to be registered with the OIR, using the form linked below (section 624.490, F.S.), and hold a valid certificate of authority (COA) as an administrator (sections 626.88 and 626.8805, F.S.).
 Additionally, the Prescription Drug Reform Act requires that PBMs submit the following documentation to OIR: